aws-samples/aws-emr-utilities/utilities/emr-on-eks-kyuubi/README.md

 ./ranger_policies.sh
 ```

-The policies so created gives access to our analyst user to the `customer` table
+The policies created gives access to our analyst user to the `customer` table
 only, and they apply a data mask on the column `mail`.

 ### Testing